SADuck/PearsonFullStackProject/README.md

 Quick Start:

-•	To start the application, first you will need to use the node package manager to download the following dependencies in the react project (Copy and paste into the terminal):
+•	To start the application first you will need to Delete the package-lock.json in dern-support file an then, you will need to use the node package manager to download the following dependencies in the react project (Copy and paste into the terminal):

 npm install